DA seeks to get around residency rule for hires

 “It is imperative that the Suffolk County District Attoney is able to recruit competent professional . . . and remain competitive with other prosecutors’ offices in the region,” according to Bellone’s resolution.
 “It is crucial that the District Attorney be able to recruit such talent particularly in light of the current crisis stemming from the indictment of former District Attorney Thomas Spota . . . ”

 Deputy County Executive Jon Kaiman said the resolution was intended to include only supervisory personnel.
-He said the administration intended to eliminate the two lowest job titles from the list.
+He said the administration intended to eliminate the two lowest job titles from the list — 46 assistant DAs and 71 senior assistant DAs.

-However, Presiding Officer DuWayne Gregory (D-Amityville) said Legislative Counsel George Nolan informed him the measure seeks authority to go outside to hire for all assistant DA jobs.
+However, Presiding Officer DuWayne Gregory (D-Copiague) said Legislative Counsel George Nolan informed him the measure seeks authority to go outside to hire for all assistant DA jobs.

 Neither Sini nor a spokesman for Bellone could be reached for immediate comment.